emilyguancamole/sp2023-csf/03ass/README.txt

 **!!!!!!! check below - the overhead analysis might be wrong !!!!!!!**

 When considering cache overhead for each configuration, we considered the boolean storing 'dirty' values, as this information is only used with write-back.
 From this, write-back would require more overhead.
-However, since our cache class contained the same information for all types of classes, there would not be a functional difference for the cache simulator.
+However, since our cache class contained the same information for all types of classes, there would not be a functional difference for the cache simulator????

+Thus, we conclude that the cache configuration with the best overall effectiveness is a set-associative cache that uses write-back + write-allocate and lru eviction, with possibly varying block sizes.